Bata, Equatorial Guinea

-Bata (/es/) is a port city in the Litoral province of Equatorial Guinea.
-With a 2005 estimated population of 173,046, it is the most populous city in Equatorial Guinea.
-It lies on the Atlantic Ocean coast of Río Muni.
-Bata was formerly capital of Equatorial Guinea and is a transport hub and port, from which ferries sail to Malabo and Douala, while aircraft can land at Bata Airport.
+Bata (/es/) is a port city in the Litoral province of Equatorial Guinea and the most populous city in the country, with a population of 309,345 at the 2015 census.
+The city, formerly the capital of Equatorial Guinea, lies on the Atlantic coast of Río Muni.
+The city is a transport hub, with ferry connections to Malabo and Douala and the second largest airport of the country, Bata Airport.
 Bata is also known for its nightlife and market.

 History

 After the anti-Spanish riots of 1969, the European population declined in Bata, and severe economic stagnation affected Bata in the 1970s and early 1980s.
 An oil boom of the country boosted the development of the city in the late 1980s and 1990s.

-On 7 March 2021, the city was struck by a series of explosions which resulted in the death of at least 105 people and the wounding of more than 615 others.
+On 7 March 2021, the city was struck by a series of explosions which resulted in the deaths of at least 105 people and the wounding of more than 615 others.
 The majority of the buildings in the city were damaged by the explosions.